haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 This workflow is ready-to-run, and can be executed as-is, using pre-made PDB and restraint files.
 To use your own files, make sure you provide correct relative or absolute path for each file used during the run (`molecules`, `ambig_fname` and `reference_fname`).
-If you are using your own reference, make sure the PDB file is adequately preprocessed.
+If you are using your own reference, make sure the PDB file is adequately preprocessed (for example, using `pdb_tools`).

 ### Running HADDOCK3